 NGM Biopharmaceuticals, Inc. and its wholly-owned subsidiary, NGM Biopharmaceuticals Australia Pty Ltd., or NGM Australia, collectively referred to as the Company, is a biopharmaceutical company focused on discovering and developing novel, potentially lifechanging medicines based on scientific understanding of key biological pathways underlying grievous diseases with critical unmet or underserved patient need.
-The Company's portfolio of product candidates range from early discovery to Phase 2b development and includes four programs in active ongoing clinical development.
-The Company has additional programs that are in various stages of development ranging from functional validation to preclinical development.
+The Company's portfolio of product candidates range from early discovery to Phase 2b development.